 ‘Is Google Workplace a good fit for me?’

-If you already have some Google Workplace apps incorporated in your work, feel free to explore Google Chat and Meet.
+If you already have some Google Workplace apps incorporated into your work, feel free to explore Google Chat and Meet.
 However, the tool may lack some important features as it was just recently released.

-8. Flowdock
+8. Rocket.Chat

-9. Rocket.Chat
+Rocket.Chat

 Rocket.Chat is a Brazil-based tool released in 2015.
-Unlike Slack, this is an open source app, which means you can customize, extend, or add new functionalities to the tool according to your needs.
+Unlike Slack, this is an open-source app, which means you can customize, extend, or add new functionalities to the tool according to your needs.

 Also, Rocket.Chat has a generous Freemium tier for those who choose a self-hosted version: the unlimited search history and dozens of integrations including Zapier.
 Customizable UI and threading add up to its list of features.
-The tool also has its automatic real-time message translation feature which might be convenient for co-workers and partners who speak different languages.
+The tool also has an automatic real-time message translation feature which might be convenient for co-workers and partners who speak different languages.

 However, as some reviews suggest, the tool is not great for technologically challenged users.